szabokarlo/cronner/README.md

     * Insert the valid data
     * Sets the queue element as completed

+## Database

+The database is MySQL, and the following file describes the definitions of the tables: /database/init.sql

 ## Install the Application

 Run this command from the directory in which you want to install the application.